Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning

 \section{Conclusion}

 Our paper introduced algorithms based on oblivious sorting to multiply secret-shared sparse matrices.
-Our algorithms are \textbf{compatible with a more generic MPC setup} (i.e., outsourced computations) than existing works on secure sparse matrix multiplications.
+Our algorithms are \textbf{compatible with a more generic setting} (i.e., outsourced MPC) than existing MPC works on sparse multiplications.
 Our algorithms \textbf{avoid memory issues} present in dense secure multiplications by leveraging the data sparsity.
 Our experiments show \textbf{communication cost reductions} up to $\times 1000$ compared to dense matrix multiplications.
 We also implemented two real-world ML applications highlighting that \textbf{our sparse algorithms support applications impractical with existing protocols}.
-Besides matrix multiplications, our work also introduces various (sparse) data analysis algorithms commonly used by ML practitioners.
 Finally, we proposed methods to \textbf{minimize the public knowledge} (mandatory in any secure sparse algorithm) and obtain it in a privacy-preserving manner.

 Our implementation is publicly available and open-source, so our algorithms can be transferred into MPC frameworks: \url{https://github.com/MarcT0K/Secure-sparse-multiplications}